-Mobile Deposit® is a software application that allows users to remotely deposit a check using their smartphone camera.
-Currently, approximately 40 financial institutions - including many of the top U.S. retail banks and payment facilitating companies - deploy Mobile Deposit.
-Other mobile applications we offer include Mobile ReceiptTM, a receipt archival and expense report application, Mobile PhaxTM, a mobile document faxing application using our proprietary technology, Mobile Photo Bill PayTM, a mobile bill paying application that allows users to pay their bills using their smartphone camera, and Mobile ACH EnrollmentTM, an application that enables consumers to enroll their checking accounts as funding sources for mobile payments by taking photos of blank checks with their smartphones.
+Mobile Deposit is a software application that allows users to remotely deposit a check using their smartphone camera.
+Currently, approximately 80 financial institutions, including many of the top U.S. retail banks and payment facilitating companies, deploy Mobile Deposit.
+Other mobile applications we offer include Mobile Photo Bill PayTM, a mobile bill paying application that allows users to pay their bills using their smartphone camera, Mobile Imaging CloudTM, an application that allows users to capture, extract and route information contained in documents and can be used to create camera-based mobile solutions, Mobile ACH EnrollmentTM, an application that enables consumers to enroll their checking accounts as funding sources for mobile payments by taking photos of blank checks with their smartphones, Mobile ReceiptTM, a receipt archival and expense report application and Mobile PhaxTM, a mobile document faxing application using our proprietary technology.
 Our mobile applications support all major smart phone operating systems, including the iPhone, Blackberry, Android and Windows Mobile handsets.